The evolution of down coincides with the evolution of Kathmandu – it's come a long way, and so have we.

-Cosy, reliable, and more innovative than ever, down jackets are now a winter essential in wardrobes across the world.
-As one happy camper wrote: “My brother treats his duck down jacket like royalty and he’s very warm.”
+As one happy camper wrote, “My brother treats his duck down jacket like royalty and he’s very warm.”

-But what is it?
-And why does it continue to be our best-selling product for more than 30 years?
+But what is down?
+And why does it continue to be our most popular product?

 Down in a nutshell